Flowers You Can Plant In A Dog-Safe Garden

 What about Dog-Friendly Shrubs or Bushes?
 Each shrub is listed as non-toxic to dogs, but keep in mind, your pup can still get sick if they take a bite out of your plants.

-Best Dog-Friendly Shrubs For Your Garden:
+Dog-Friendly Shrubs for Your Garden:

 Now, don’t let your pup feast on your garden plants or flowers just because they are non-toxic.
 Some plants and flowers can still make your dog very sick.
 Continue to remain cautious about your dog rooting around the garden.